Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Case Studies

 \subsection{General Setup}

 \paragraph{Learning Algorithm} In each case study, we utilize mini-batch SGD to learn all model hyperparameters.
-The optimization process employs the Adam optimizer with an exponential decay.
-The specific settings, including the initial learning rate, decay rate, and other relevant algorithm parameters, vary across case studies and are fully described in the respective sections.
-All case studies were implemented in Python, utilizing the \textit{TensorFlow} library \citep{abadi2016tensorflow}, and optimization was performed on a CPU-only machine.
-All code and material can be found in OSF \url{https://osf.io/rxgv2}.
+Each optimization process is characterized by a set of \emph{algorithm parameters} including the batch size ($B$), the number of epochs ($E$), the number of samples from the prior distributions ($S$), and the initial as well as minimum learning rates ($\phi^0$ and $\phi^\text{min}$) of the exponential decay learning rate schedule used with the Adam optimizer.
+The specific settings of the optimization process are fully described in the respective sections.
+All case studies were implemented in Python, utilizing the \textit{TensorFlow} library \supercite{abadi2016tensorflow}, and optimization was performed on a CPU-only machine.

 \paragraph{Ideal Expert Model} In the case studies presented here, we employ an expert model to simulate responses, rather than querying real experts.
 This choice is motivated by our aim to demonstrate the \emph{validity} of our method.
 By \emph{validity}, we refer to our method's ability in accurately recovering the ``true'' hyperparameter values.
 This objective presupposes our knowledge of these true hyperparameter values, which is possible by the use of expert simulations.
 An important future step will involve assessing our method with actual experts.